enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 >>>>>>> red-apple
 ```

+Don't be scared.
+We will go through this file step by step

 The first lines says that everything starting from `<<<<<<< HEAD` till `=======` belongs to one file, and everything after `=======` and until `>>>>>>> red-apple` belongs to the another one.

-But what does all this mean?
+But what does it all mean anywayb ?
 This means that during the merge process, when Git tried to automatically merge files (that is exactly what happens under the hood when we write a `git merge` command) and their internals from different branches, it could not decide on its own which change to apply.

 When Git does not know what changes to apply, he asks a developer to help him.
 So now, you as a developer must help him to make a decision.
 It is easier than you may think.